dbindel/cs4220-s17/web/syllabus.md

 ## Course work

-### Reading
+### Readings and the proble du jour

-Readings from the course text will be listed on the course page before class.  *You are responsible for reading before lecture*.
+Readings from the course text (or notes) will be listed on the course page before class.  *You are responsible for reading before lecture*.

-### Problem of the day

 For most lectures, there will be a "problem of the day" related to the class material.
 These problems are not graded, but you should